garrinacov/IPResolvers/README.md

- IP to DNS Resolution Script with Threading
+# IP to DNS Resolution Script with Threading

-  Description:
+---

+# Description
 This script performs reverse DNS lookups on a list of IPs using DNS resolvers from a separate file, with multi-threading support.

 ![image](https://github.com/user-attachments/assets/acee894e-93d7-4144-b5b4-dd12327ac17d)